A Short Discourse on (Home Theater)

 even labelling wires!
 You'll thank yourself later.

-or chemical attributes, some people are "Bass Freaks" or "Treble
+physical, or chemical attributes, some people are "Bass Freaks"

-completely different than what any artist, record producer, or engineer ever
+different than what any artist, record producer, or engineer ever

 intended!
-There is, therefore a very wide range of what you might personally
+There is, therefore a very wide range of what you might

-is a complex psychoacoustic phenomena which if set up well
+sound is a complex psychoacoustic phenomena which if set up well

-is convincing, and if set up poorly is annoying at best, and becomes frightening to some,
+is convincing, and if set up poorly is annoying at best, and becomes

 toward the screen.

 too high or behind them -and then turn them up too loud and the